mvolkmann/MyUnixEnv/notes/VueNotes.md

 Event modifiers can follow the event name.
 These include:

-- `.prevent` to trigger event.preventDefault();
+- `.prevent` to trigger event.preventDefault()
-- `.stop` to trigger event.stopPropagation();
+- `.stop` to trigger event.stopPropagation()
 - `.once` to only process the first event
-- `.self` to only process the event if it occurred on this element (at the target)
+- `.self` to only process the event if it occurred on this element (at the target), as opposed to on an ancestor element
 - `.capture` to only process the event if it did not occur at the target and occurred during the capture phase
-- `.passive` to ignore certain events during scrolling to improve performance
+- `.passive` to ignore certain events during scrolling in order to improve performance

 For example: